jware-solutions/ggca/README.md

 `RUST_LOG=warn cargo run --example basic`

-## Contributing
+### Development and contributions

 All kind of help is welcome!
 Feel free o submit an issue or a PR.
-There are some TODOs which are listed below:

-- [ ] Parallelize iterators to improve performance
-- [ ] Make Rust enums accessible from Python
-- [ ] Add support for Windows OS
-- [X] Add Rust documentation
-- [X] Add tests
-- [X] Add MyPy support

-### Developing

-We provide a Docker image to execute all the commands listed below:

 - Build for rust: `cargo build [--release]` or run an example in the `examples` folder with `cargo run --example [name of the example]`
 - Build and run in Python: run `cargo build [--release]` and follow [the official instructions][pyo3-python-import] to import the compiled library in your Python script.